SkillsFundingAgency/dfc-devops/ArmTemplates/app-gateway-v2.md

 Each backend is specified by an object consisting of

+* name: string
-* name: the name the backend pool resource
+  The name the backend pool resource
+* backendPool: string
-* backendPool: the name of the backend to route to (as specified in a previous parameter, see above)
+  The name of the backend to route to (as specified in a previous parameter, see above)
+* backendHttp: string
-* backendHttp: the name of the backend http settings to use (as specified in the previous parameter, see above)
+  The name of the backend http settings to use (as specified in the previous parameter, see above)
+* paths: array of string
-* paths: an array of paths, usually wildcarded, to route to the backend
+  An array of paths, usually wildcarded, to route to this backend

 An example of a valid object